JeremyArc/full-cicd-demonstration-project/README.md

 ## Step 7: Change the argocd-server service type to LoadBalancer

 By default, the Argo CD API server is not exposed with an external IP.
-To access the API server, choose one of the following techniques to expose the Argo CD API server:

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```